Our people

 Peer Advisers

-Our student staff are junior and senior UW students who receive extensive, ongoing training from professional advisers and generally have one to two years of experience working with students as an orientation leader, resident adviser, or peer adviser.
+Our student staff are current UW undergraduate students who receive extensive, ongoing training from professional advisers and generally have one to two years of experience working with students as an orientation leader, resident adviser, or peer adviser.

 If you have questions, please contact Alex Plant at ajplant6@uw.edu.